Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/jwks.md

    ![PutAuthServer](/Images/PutAuthServer.PNG)

 6. Validate the procedure.
-   * Refresh the ACP interface and you will see that your ASPSP signature key has been modified.
+   * Refresh the Cloudentity interface and you will see that your ASPSP signature key has been modified.

 ## TPP signing certificate

-The TPP (Third Party Provider) signing certificates are located in the ACP configuration.
-Connect to the ACP Interface, navigate to your workspace (openbanking Brasil for Brasil specifications), and then click on the application.
+The TPP (Third Party Provider) signing certificates are located in the Cloudentity configuration.
+Connect to the Cloudentity Interface, navigate to your workspace (openbanking Brasil for Brasil specifications), and then click on the application.
 Click the application name of the desired TPP.
 The signing certificate is located in the OAuth tab, under client authentication, as a JSON Web Key Set.
 You can modify the signing certificate here, and then click *Save changes*.

 ![TPPSignatureKey](/Images/TPPSignatureKey.PNG)